imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/paraphraser.md

 ### Parrot Paraphraser

-- Usually a Seq2Seq or specifically large language models are either directly used or finetuned to perform Paraphrasing.
-This is because LLM have good with text generation and Paraphrasing can be easily converted to text generation task.
+- Usually a Seq2Seq or specifically large language models (LLMs) are either directly used or finetuned to perform Paraphrasing.
+This is because LLM are good with text generation and Paraphrasing can be easily converted to text generation task.
 - Parrot [2] is a Python package that use finetuned T5 model to perform Paraphrasing.
-Let's first see how to use the pacakge,
+Let's first see how to use the package,

 ``` python linenums="1"
 # taken from Parrot Readme -- https://github.com/PrithivirajDamodaran/Parrot_Paraphraser